bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

       }
     }

-As you can see the processed flag/data is set to `true` which means your file is now available in `GENERIC FILE STORAGE`.
+As you can see the `processed` flag is set to `true` which means your file is now available in `GENERIC FILE STORAGE` on Bitrise.

 Now that you have confirmed the upload, you can do a bunch of other cool stuff with the files.
 Continue reading!